-- Our DSL is Diana Wilson (Headteacher) The DSL takes the lead responsibility for child protection and wider safeguarding. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - Out of school haours the DSL can be contacted by phone 07514917771 Or email diana.wilson@kirkleeseducation.uk
+- Our DSL is Diana Wilson Headteacher.
+The DSL takes the lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems in place) - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

+The DSL can also be contacted out of school hours, if necessary, email diana.wilson@kirkleeseducation.uk mobile telephone 07514917771